 "Turritella Agate" is the name given to a brownish gem material that contains spectacular fossil snail shells entombed in a semitransparent agate.
 It is possibly the best-known fossil from the Green River Formation.
 When the Green River was being deposited, the spiral-shaped shells accumulated in the sediments of the shallow inland sea.
 A few lenses of this snail-bearing sediment were then agatized by the deposition of fine-grained silica (chalcedony - also known as agate) into the cavities of the shells and the voids between them.
 If the sediment was completely agatized, it has potential lapidary (gem cutting) potential.

-To learn more about the Turritella - Elimia naming error, visit the Museum of the Earth website, which is authored by the Paleontological Research Institution - people who know what they are talking about when it comes to fossils.
+To learn more about the Turritella - Elimia naming error, visit the Paleontological Research Institution - people who know what they are talking about when it comes to fossils.

 Green River fossil turtle: This ten-inch-long turtle belongs to the Baenidae family, an extinct North American group.
 Shell characteristics, a very long tail and recurved claws suggest they were strong bottom-walking turtles.
 National Park Service photo.
 Enlarge image.